**Alt Text:** A compass with a red arrow pointing towards the words "Risk Management."

 Risk-Reward Ratio

 Chasing high rewards without checking risks is like playing with fire.
-Before entering any trade, I weigh possible gains against losses.
+Before entering any trade, I weigh potential gains against losses.
 A safe plan protects my capital and keeps me trading longer, even during market volatility

-Progressing a All-inclusive Risk Management Plan
+Developing a Complete Risk Management Plan

 A good risk management plan protects your money.
 It helps to spot risks early and make smart choices to reduce losses.